redis/redis-doc/commands/xpending.md

 ```

 In the extended form we no longer see the summary information, instead there
-are detailed information for each message in the pending entries list.
+is detailed information for each message in the pending entries list.
 For
 each message four attributes are returned:

 1. The ID of the message.